Insulating Your Attic and Foundation: A Strategy That Pays Off!

 Basement Insulation with SOPRA-XPS Panels

-With the HOT2000 software, we simulated the use of SOPRA-XPS extruded polystyrene insulation panels on the foundation walls of a two-storey, single-family house built in 1970.
+With the HOT2000 software, we simulated the use of SOPRA-XPS extruded polystyrene insulation panels on the foundations walls of a two-storey, single-family house built in 1970.
 Originally, the uninsulated concrete walls had a thermal resistance of R-8.
 After the addition of SOPRA-XPS panels, the thermal resistance climbed to R-20, resulting in a reduction of about 32% in energy consumption and savings of $692 on the annual electricity bill.

 SOPRA-XPS panels have several characteristics that make them the perfect product for insulating your basement: